electron/electron/docs/api/browser-window-ko.md

       *  `secure` Boolean - Whether the cookie is marked as Secure (typically HTTPS)
       *  `http_only` Boolean - Whether the cookie is marked as HttpOnly
       *  `session` Boolean - Whether the cookie is a session cookie or a persistent cookie with an expiration date.
       *  `expirationDate` Double - (Option) The expiration date of the cookie as the number of seconds since the UNIX epoch.
 Not provided for session cookies.

-### WebContents.session.cookies.set(details, callback)
+### Session.cookies.set(details, callback)

 * `details` Object
   * `url` String - Retrieves cookies which are associated with `url`